 The Most Common Causes Of Truck Accidents In Texas

 When the number of truck accidents occurring in 2014 was published by the U.S. Department of Transportation the number was 333,000.
 Almost 4,000 of these accidents resulted in a fatality.
 Texas was on the top of the list with 543 accidents involving trucks that resulted in a fatality.
 There are laws requiring all trucks to be inspected on a regular basis and maintained properly.
-These laws are designed to protect the people on the roads.
+The purpose of these laws is to protect the people on the roads, but they must be adhered to in order to have an effect.
 There are five major causes of truck accidents in Texas.

 One of the main causes of truck accidents are engines, braking systems, and tires that have not been properly maintained.
 Although some of these accidents can be attributed to an error in manufacturing most are caused by neglecting maintenance.
 When your brakes are thousands of miles past maintenance they will malfunction.
 Wear and tear can cause your tire to have a blow-out.
 If you do not maintain your transmission it will fail.
 You are responsible if an accident occurs due to these conditions.